Goddiegold/wetrocloud-sdk/README.md

 - `model?: string` - Optional model parameter.

 - `stream?: boolean` - Optional.
 Determines whether the response should be streamed.
-Defaults to `true`.
+Defaults to `false`.

 #### **Return Type:**